Lagrangian configurations and Hamiltonian maps: Lagrangian Poincar e recurrence: proof

 Note now that the coloring is invariant under positive translations.
 It follows that $0$ has at least $m-q$ outcoming blue edges (we can lose at most $q$ edges as roughly speaking the corresponding vertices will become negative after the shift by $-p$), yielding

 We conclude the proof by noticing that $(m-q)/mk \to 1/k$ as $m \to +\infty$.

-We remark that the proof above actually gives the slightly stronger statement, that if $A \subset \bb N$ is a subset of cardinality $|A| = N$ then Furthermore, we observe that the same estimates work in general whenever a subset $\Lambda \subset X$ of a set $X$ cannot be $(k+1)$-packed into $X$ by powers of a given invertible map $\phi: X \to X.$ For instance this is the case when $(X,\nu)$ is a measure space of total measure $1,$ $\Lambda$ is a subset of positive measure, $k = \lfloor 1/\nu(\Lambda) \rfloor,$ and $\phi$ is any invertible measure-preserving transformation.
+Furthermore, we observe that the same estimates work in general whenever a subset $\Lambda \subset X$ of a set $X$ cannot be $(k+1)$-packed into $X$ by powers of a given invertible map $\phi: X \to X.$ For instance this is the case when $(X,\nu)$ is a measure space of total measure $1,$ $\Lambda$ is a subset of positive measure, $k = \lfloor 1/\nu(\Lambda) \rfloor,$ and $\phi$ is any invertible measure-preserving transformation.
 In this setting a stronger statement follows from the Ergodic Theorem \cite[Theorem 1.2]{Bergelson}: there exists a sequence $i_m$ of density $\geq 1/\nu(\Lambda)$ such that $\nu(\Lambda \cap \phi^{-i_1} \Lambda \cap \ldots \cap \phi^{-i_m} \Lambda) > 0$ for all $m.$ However, in our Lagrangian situation the same method is not applicable: indeed our Lagrangian $\Lambda$ is a measure-zero subset which does not bound a positive-measure subset.
 For a different example in symplectic topology, we could consider $X$ to be a symplectic manifold, $\phi \in \Symp(X)$ a symplectomorphism, $\Lambda$ an open ball of a given capacity, and $k$ its packing number.
 That this sometimes gives sharper bounds than simply the volume constraint is one of the paradigms of modern symplectic topology, initiated in \cite{GromovPseudohol,McDuffPolterovichPacking,Biran-ECM}.